 “Great vision without great people is irrelevant.” — Jim Collins

-Manpower planning is of utmost importance for a business because it’s one of the basic pillars of any organization.
+Manpower planning is the most important part for a business because it’s one of the basic pillars of any organization.
 To hire a set of motivated, competitive and more adaptive and flexible Human Resources who ensure continuous and efficient operation to fulfill the objectives of an organization is the main aim of every recruiter.
 But always is this aim successfully achieved and that is why not every recruiter is a successful recruiter.

 Recruiting is definitely quite frustrating but at the same time quite unique and rewarding job.
 The job of a recruiter is often underestimated.
 Recruiting is not just only about posting, screening, streamlining and finally hiring.
 There’s a lot more to hiring and the recruiters who understand this fact and takes actions accordingly are most likely to catch the best of the talents out there.